stern-shawn/continued-education/udemy/mongodb/users/README.md

 In this section of the project, I'm gaining more knowledge of mongoose operations, with the added benefit of working more with Mocha for testing as I go.

+Note that as I write schemas, I'm using this convention to differentiate types:

+- Collections are capitalized camelcase, ie. Users, BlogPosts, etc

+- Subdocuments are normal camelcase, ie. posts

 ## Topics I hope to learn through this part of the course

 - Fleshing out and expanding existing knowledge of CRUD methods with MongoDB/Mongoose library